dkhutch/AndersonAcceleration/README.md

 ### NOTE:

-In this example, I initiate the run from restart499.
-I then extract age output from restart500 and feed into the algorithm.
-Once complete, I save the new age tracer, then delete the folders output500 and restart500.
-(There's no need to keep the rest as it's a repeating cycle of the same simulation, except for the age tracer.)
+Care must be taken to configure the restart folders by specifying the `indir` and `outdir` for the start and point of the simulation cycle within `g_wombat.m`.
+Also, the algorithm automatically deletes the `output` and `restart` folders before initiating a new cycle of the simulation.